Arwandi09/hukubot/README.md

 Speed and light
-This Simple Bot is made from Neoxr-bot, using WhiskeySockets/baileys
+This Simple Bot is made using WhiskeySockets/baileys